 - The Economical Insurance Company v.
 William Andrus, 2011 ONSC 2184 (Sup.
 Ct.), representing dissident group that responded to application contesting the validity of policyholder proposals to remove directors, and in 2011 ONSC 2653, successfully obtained procedural relief relating to the distribution of proxy materials

 - Re Nott et al., IIROC No. 26, representing traders and investment dealer that successfully argued for reduced sanctions for registrants found to have violated Universal Market Integrity Rules (UMIR) concerning artificial pricing

+Since 2022, Shane has been a director of the Osgoode Hall Law School Alumni Association.
 As a member of McCarthy Tétrault’s National Pro Bono Committee, Shane used to manage the firm’s award-winning Unaccompanied Minors Project.
 This unique pro bono initiative helps minors navigate the refugee process.
 He also volunteers as a Designated Representative for the Unaccompanied Minors Project and as a mentor with the Osgoode Hall Mentorship Program.

 Leading Lawyer: Litigation: Securities - Ontario

 Securities Litigator of the Year (2021 shortlist)